-You may feel a bit nervous or confused when you begin legal action.
+You might feel a bit anxious or uncertain when you begin taking legal action.
 Or even wary of hiring a lawyer.
 We get it.
-Understanding the process helps, so you know what to expect when you choose Hendler Flores Law as your law firm.
+Understanding the process helps, so you know what to expect when you choose to work with Hendler Flores Law.
 Here are the main steps in the lawsuit process:

 1. Preliminary Interview with a Lawyer

 During the preliminary interview, a Hendler Flores lawyer will ask questions to decide if you have a case:

 - Specifics about your injury (why, how, when, and where)

 - The circumstances that caused your injury (the why, how, when, and where of the exposure)